laucov/injection/README.md

 ### Class name fallbacks

-Child classes can be used to fullfil its parents.
+Child classes can be used to fullfil its parents:

 ```php
 use Laucov\Injection\Repository;